0x20F/carbon/README.md

 <br/>

 ### 📦 `co2 store add`
-On its own, this is useless, however with the 2 provided subcommands it does something.
 This will _add_ a new directory(store) for carbon to look in when searching for `carbon.yml` files.
 It comes packed with 2 whole parameters:
 - `-s` The path for the store, could be absolute (`/home/whatever/you`) or relative (`../../../sure`)
 - `-i` A unique ID for the store you're adding.
 If not provided, one will be generated automatically so don't worry.